rfong/sustenance/bread/ny_sourdough_bagels.md

 Preheat oven to 500F.
 Line a baking sheet with parchment.

-Bring a wide pot or deep saucepan of water to a rolling boil.
-You can add 1 Tbsp baking soda to the pot to icnrease boiling.
+Bring a wide pot or deep saucepan of water, plus 1 Tbsp baking soda, to a rolling boil.
 Leave heat on high to ensure rapid boil.
 In the meantime, get out your bagel toppings.

 Carefully lower bagels 3-4 at a time into the boiling pot with a spatula or slotted spoon.
-Let them boil 20 seconds on each side.
+Let them boil 20-60 seconds on each side, depending how tough and dense you like your bagels.

 Move bagels to baking sheet.
 You can optionally brush them with a beaten egg for extra browning.
 Sprinkle bagels with toppings now, as this is when they are the stickiest.

-Bake for 20-25 minutes or until evenly browned.
-Rotate the sheet 10 minutes in.
+Bake for a total of 20-25 minutes or until a light golden-brown.
+10 minutes in, rotate the sheet and lower the temperature to 450F.

 Let cool on rack.

+## Appendix

 ### Storage

 Bagels can be frozen after the fridge step, or after they are fully baked and cooled.
 If you use frozen dough, thaw for 1 hour prior to boiling.

+### Toppings
+- shredded parmesan
+- roughly chopped garlic
+- everything bagel seasoning